Lamin Sanneh, scholar of Christian missions, dies at age 76

 Thomas John Hastings, executive director of the Overseas Ministries Study Center in New Haven, remembered Sanneh as “a rare scholar who combined rhetorical eloquence with scholarly erudition, and religious conviction with child-like curiosity.
 Arguing, for example, that the missionary movement’s greatest gift to the peoples of the world was Bible translation, he liked to say, “It is not so much that the West transmitted the gospel to world but that the cultures of the world discovered the gospel when they heard the Bible in their mother tongues.’”

-Sanneh was an editor-at-large of the Christian Century for many years.
+Sanneh was an editor-at-large for the Christian Century for many years.

 Of the more than 20 books Sanneh authored or edited, another of the best known is Whose Religion Is Christianity?
 The Gospel Beyond the West (2003).
 In 2012 he published his autobiography, Summoned from the Margin: Homecoming of an African.